 Adafruit PyGamer and PyBadge

-ARM Version 3.2 of uLisp includes graphics extensions, to allow you to plot points, lines, shapes, and text to the PyGamer, PyBadge, or PyBadge LC colour TFT display.
+The ARM version of uLisp includes graphics extensions, to allow you to plot points, lines, shapes, and text to the PyGamer, PyBadge, or PyBadge LC colour TFT display.
 It also includes an ARM assembler that allows you to generate machine-code functions, integrated with Lisp, written in ARM code.
 The assembler itself is written in Lisp to make it easy to extend it or add new instructions.

-For reference information about the graphics extensons see: Graphics extensions.
+For reference information about the graphics extensions see: Graphics extensions.

 For some demo graphics programs see: Graphics examples.